-From 1st August 2024 on non-ordinary cash distributions greater than or equal to 5% of market price of the underlying security on the day when event is announced in "finalized" status will be recognized as special dividends4.
+From 1st August 2024 on non-ordinary cash distributions greater than or equal to 5% of market price of the underlying security on the day when event is announced in "finalized" status will be recognized as special dividends.
 This may include bonus dividends, irregular dividends, capital repayments termed as return of capital, and capital gain distributions etc. Non-ordinary dividends below 5% of the market price of the underlying security are treated as ordinary dividends.

-3 This treatment is applicable to special dividends effective on or after 1st August 2024.
+&lt;sup>4 This treatment is applicable to special dividends effective on or after 1st August 2024.
+Prior to this date, non-ordinary dividends were only recognized as special until the third consecutive instance of that distribution, based on timing rather than amount.
 See the Methodology Update History for further details.

-4 This treatment is applicable to special dividends effective on or after 1st August 2024.
-Prior to this date, non-ordinary dividends were only recognized as special until the third consecutive instance of that distribution, based on timing rather than amount.
+&lt;sup>3 This treatment is applicable to special dividends effective on or after 1st August 2024.
 See the Methodology Update History for further details.